va42xuqi/master_den/README.rst

 Prerequisites
 ^^^^^^^^^^^^^

-The project requires a Linux operating system (tested on Ubuntu), Python 3.8 or higher, and Conda is recommended for managing dependencies.
+The project requires a Linux operating system (tested on UNKNOWN YET), Python 3.8 or higher, and Conda is recommended for managing dependencies.

 Installation
 ^^^^^^^^^^^^